 All the unclaimed / unpaid dividends lying with the Company are transferred to Investor Education Protection Fund.
+There was no amount required to be transferred to IEPF during the Financial Year.

 RESERVES

 No amount has been proposed to carry to Reserves.